Student Health Services is NOT an emergency room. Emergencies should be handled as follows:

 Want to Do More?

 - Feel more confident!
 Take a CPR and/or First Aid course offered in your community or on campus.
 Contact TCNJ Emergency Medical Services for upcoming course dates.

 - Be generous and participate in your local blood drive!
-There are many opportunities on campus throughout the semester to do this and blood is always in short supply.
-For more information about what happens during the procedure and donor eligibility, check out the American Red Cross website.
+There are many opportunities on campus throughout the semester to do this, and blood is always in short supply.
+Check out the American Red Cross website for more information about what happens during the procedure and donor eligibility.

-Action can mean anything from calling paramedics, applying direct pressure to a wound, performing CPR, or splinting an injury.
-Never perform a medical procedure if you are unsure of how to do it.
+Action can mean calling paramedics, applying direct pressure to a wound, performing CPR, or splinting an injury.
+Never perform a medical procedure if you are unsure how to do it.
 Handling an emergency can be scary.
-We feel powerless and unable to help loved ones at a time when they need it most.
+We feel powerless and unable to help loved ones when they need it most.
 But if we all take preventative measures and prepare for the worst, we can help defuse the effects of a medical emergency before they start.